 Exceptions to the full-time enrollment rule may be granted for the following reasons:

 All of the above require advanced approval from GEO.
 If you need to drop below full-time, schedule an appointment with a GEO immigration advisor to discuss your options.

 Do not begin any type of employment - job, internship, volunteer work, or otherwise - without first checking with GEO and receiving authorization.
 Violating this rule will jeopardize your ability to legally stay in the U.S. and continue your studies.
 Learn more about employment opportunities available to international students on the work authorization page.

 F-1 students have a 60-day grace period to depart the U.S. upon program completion; whereas J-1 students have a 30-day grace period.
 Other options to extend your stay include, but are not limited to:

 Plan ahead and contact GEO if you wish to pursue any of these options.

+WIth immigration, its important to remember that many decisions are outside of our control.
 If a DSO learns you have violated your immigration status in any way, they must take appropriate action, which may include the termination of your Form I-20.
 Common termination reasons include:

 If you go “out of status,” inform GEO immediately to discuss your options for regaining status.
 We will do everything we can to support you but please help us by always reading and responding to emails!
 Most issues can be resolved easily with your cooperation.